FRC-1721/marketing-material/docs/uniforms/chevrons.rst

 Capt bar must be changed to white.

 The Captain's C does not always need to be passed on if it's unpresentable condition.
-Inwhich the C patch should be catalouged for all the captains who've worn it and put in archive.
+In which the C patch should be catalogued for all the captains who've worn it and put in archive.
-While a replacment is made
+While a replacement is made

 Team Leads Identifications